dani-coffee/cybersecurity-notes/tryhackme/Cryptography.md

 | `head -n 20 <filename>` | `head -n 20 rockyou.txt` | Displays the first 20 lines of a file (useful for previewing wordlists like rockyou.txt). |

+# 🧠 **Additional notes**

+• On Linux, password hashes are stored in /etc/shadow.The encrypted password field stores the password in hashed form and has four parts:$prefix$options$salt$hash
+ 1. Prefix – shows which hashing algorithm was used.
+ 2. Options – parameters for the hash (like cost or memory settings).
+ 3. Salt – a random value added to the password before hashing.
+ 4. Hash – the actual result of hashing the password + salt.

+•Windows passwords use NTLM (based on MD4) and are stored in the SAM database(usually located at  C:\Windows\System32\config\SAM).
+NTLM hashes look like MD4/MD5, so context helps identify them.
+Windows also keeps old LM hashes for compatibility.
+Tools like Mimikatz can extract these hashes.
+To recognize a hash, check its length, encoding, or source.
+For reference, [Hashcat Example Hashes](https://hashcat.net/wiki/doku.php?id=example_hashes)

+• `Salt` - A salt is just a random string added to your password before hashing.It makes every hash unique, even if two people use the same password.

+• `Pepper` - Pepper is a hidden secret added to passwords before hashing, stored outside the database, so even if attackers steal all hashes and salts, they still can’t crack passwords without guessing the pepper too.

+• `rainbow table` -  A huge precomputed dictionary of hash → password mappings that only works when hashes are unsalted.